 The Attendance Manager and Assistant Headteacher (Attendance Champion) meet weekly.
-Heads of Year have fortnightly meetings with the Attendance Champion and Attendance officer.
-Attendance is shared with pastoral teams during pastoral meetings.
+Heads

 The Attendance Team keep accurate logs and records of periods of absence and students of concern.
 Attendance is discussed on a weekly basis with the local authority for escalation.